OptimusY/Leetcode/README.md

 Leetcode
 ========

-This is my Leetcode solutions.
+This are my Leetcode solutions.

 -Yan